2022 Summit DD’s Family Engagement Program

 - Health related supplies or supplements not otherwise covered by insurance

-Families are encouraged to reach out to your SSA, Developmental Specialist or Referral and Support Specialist who will assist you through this process.
+Families are encouraged to reach out to their SSA, Developmental Specialist or Referral and Support Specialist who will assist them through this process.
+Click here for a directory of SSAs and RSSs.